Lansdowne Bridge: History

+Heritage listing

 It was listed on the New South Wales State Heritage Register on 20 June 2000, the register stating:

 "The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Lansdowne Bridge is considered to be one of the finest examples of colonial architecture in Australia as well as David Lennox's masterpiece of design.
 Lansdowne Bridge was built by convicts during 1834 to 1836.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The sandstone arch has the largest span of any surviving masonry bridge in Australia.
 The size, appearance and durability make this bridge an outstanding example of colonial engineering."